ericmuckley/fluid_channel_modeling/README.md

 ## Channel modeling of cross sections

-This methods assumes that bubbles can take the shape of elongated ellipses which stretch along the length of the channel, and that bubbles which come in contact with each other may coalesce into larger single bubbles.
+This method assumes that bubbles can take the shape of elongated ellipses which stretch along the length of the channel, and that bubbles which come in contact with each other may coalesce into larger single bubbles.

 ### Workflow